End qualified immunity in Georgia

 • Implements a failure-to-intervene clause

-Partially.
-The proposed legislation requires officers and public employees to intervene, but does not require them to report such instances.
-The legislation states, "Notwithstanding any other provision of law, a law enforcement officer who, under color of law, subjects or causes to be subjected any other person to the deprivation of any individual rights secured by the Constitution of this state or the Constitution of the United States by, including, but not limited to, failing to intervene, shall be liable to the injured party for legal or equitable relief or any other appropriate relief.”
+The bill partially meets the standard.
+The bill requires officers and public employees to intervene, but does not require them to report such instance.
+Section 2-1 states "Notwithstanding any other provision of law, a law enforcement officer who, under color of law, subjects or causes to be subjected any other person to the deprivation of any individual rights secured by the Constitution of this state or the Constitution of the United States by, **including, but not limited to, failing to intervene**, shall be liable to the injured party for legal or equitable relief or any other appropriate relief.”

 • Guarantees that victims are compensated the full amount awarded